History of Slovenia: Age of Enlightenment to the national movement

-A Romantic veduta of Mount Triglav by the Carinthian Slovene painter Markus Pernhart.
+Painting of Mount Triglav by Markus Pernhart, a Carinthian Slovene artist.
 In the Romantic era, Triglav became one of the symbols of Slovene identity.

 In August 1813, Austria declared war on France.
-Austrian troops led by General Franz Tomassich invaded the Illyrian Provinces.
-After this short French interim all Slovene Lands were, once again, included in the Austrian Empire.
-Slowly, a distinct Slovene national consciousness developed, and the quest for a political unification of all Slovenes became widespread.
-In the 1820s and 1840s, the interest in Slovene language and folklore grew enormously, with numerous philologists collecting folk songs and advancing the first steps towards a standardization of the language.
-A small number of Slovene activist, mostly from Styria and Carinthia, embraced the Illyrian movement that started in neighboring Croatia and aimed at uniting all South Slavic peoples.
-Pan-Slavic and Austro-Slavic ideas also gained importance.
-However, the intellectual circle around the philologist Matija Čop and the Romantic poet France Prešeren was influential in affirming the idea of Slovene linguistic and cultural individuality, refusing the idea of merging the Slovenes into a wider Slavic nation.
+Austrian troops invaded the Illyrian Provices and took back all Slovene lands.
+A distinct Slovene national consciousness developed, leading to interest in Slovene political unification.
+In the 1820s and 1840s, interest in Slovene language and folklore grew.
+Philologists collected folk songs.
+Slovene activists, mostly from Styria and Carinthia, embraced the Illyrian movement that started in neighboring Croatia and aimed at uniting South Slavic peoples.
+Pan-Slavic and Austro-Slavic visions gained importance.
+The intellectual circle around philologist Matija Čop and Romantic poet France Prešeren affirmed the idea of Slovene linguistic and cultural individuality, rejecting the idea of merging Slovenes into a wider Slavic nation.

-In 1848, a mass political and popular movement for the United Slovenia (Zedinjena Slovenija) emerged as part of the Spring of Nations movement within the Austrian Empire.
-Slovene activists demanded a unification of all Slovene-speaking territories in a unified and autonomous Slovene kingdom within the Austrian Empire.
-Although the project failed, it served as an almost undisputed platform of Slovene political activity in the following decades.
+In 1848, a mass political and popular movement for United Slovenia (Zedinjena Slovenija) emerged as part of the Spring of Nations movement within the Austrian Empire.
+Slovene activists demanded unification of Slovene-speaking territories into a unified and autonomous Slovene kingdom within the Austrian Empire.
+Although the project failed, it served as a platform of Slovene political activity in the following decades.